 Both purebred and mixed breeds are welcome in class.
 Positive training is stressed in all training classes.

-This is a 9 week incorporating the AKC's S.T.A.R.
+This is an 8 week course incorporating the AKC's S.T.A.R.
 Puppy program (certification degree from the AKC).
 S is for Socialization, T is for Training, A is for Activity, and R is for Responsibility.

 Open to puppies who have had their first set of shots and are less than 6 months of age.
 During the 9 weeks of class they are socialized with other dogs and people as well as introduced to all the basic obedience commands.
 Owner education and building a relationship is stressed.
 The goal of the class is to form a solid foundation of responsible owners training responsible companions.
 Puppies DO come to the 1st week of class.